-NDC’s GAF will be participating in First and Second Draw Paycheck Protection Program Loans.
-Please continue to check this page as our web portal will be open soon.
+NDC’s GAF is participating in First and Second Draw Paycheck Protection Program Loans.

 REAUTHORIZED PPP – FAQs

 - How do I get a Paycheck Protection Program (PPP) loan?

 If you are a small business, you apply for a Small Business Administration (SBA) guaranteed loan from your bank or an authorized PPP small business lender.